Sniper (film series): Sniper: Ultimate Kill (2017)

 Master Sergeant Brandon Beckett is tasked with protecting a DEA agent from a drug cartel sniper, known as "The Devil".

 Sniper: Assassin's End (2020)

-Legendary sniper Thomas Beckett and his son, Special Ops Sniper Brandon Beckett, are on the run from the CIA, Russian Mercenaries, and a Yakuza-trained assassin with sniper skills that rival both legendary sharp shooters.
+Legendary sniper Thomas Beckett and his son, Special Ops sniper Brandon Beckett, are on the run from the CIA, Russian mercenaries, and a Yakuza-trained assassin with sniper skills that rival both legendary sharp shooters.

 Sniper: Rogue Mission (2022)

-After discovering a human sex trafficking ring working with a corrupt agent, Brandon Beckett teams up with allies from his past, Agent Zeke "Zero Rosenberg" and Yuki "Lady Death" Mifune, to discover the identity of the agent and stop the ring.
+After discovering a human sex trafficking ring working with a corrupt agent, Brandon Beckett teams up with allies from his past, Agent Zeke "Zero" Rosenberg and Yuki "Lady Death" Mifune, to discover the identity of the agent and stop the ring.

-Untitled Sniper sequel

-On August 15, 2022, an interview with Chad Michael Collins confirmed that a tenth Sniper film was in the works and was scheduled to begin production in September 2022.
+Sniper: G.R.I.T. – Global Response & Intelligence Team (2023)

+When an international terrorist cult threatens global political stability and kidnaps a fellow agent, ace sniper Brandon Beckett and the newly formed Global Response & Intelligence Team (G.R.I.T.) — led by Colonel Stone must travel across the world to Malta, infiltrate the cult, and take out its leader to free Lady Death and stop the global threat.

+Sniper: The Last Stand (2025)

+To stop an arms dealer from unleashing a deadly superweapon, Brandon Beckett and Agent Zero are deployed to Costa Verde to lead a group of elite soldiers against an unrelenting militia.
+Taking an untested sniper under his wing, Beckett faces his newest challenge: giving orders instead of receiving them.
+With both time and ammo running low in a race to save humanity, the team must overcome all odds just to survive.